Analog Marketing in the Digital Age

 “Social media is one more marketing tool in the arsenal … but at the end of the day, people do business with people, not with websites.” –Al Lautenslager, marketing consultant and co-author of Guerilla Marketing in Thirty Days

 Don’t get me wrong.
 I’m still a digital marketing evangelist.
-In fact, if you don’t yet have a website (or a Facebook page at least) for your small business, stop reading this article right now because that’s your first step.
+In fact, if you don’t yet have a Facebook page for your small business, stop reading this article right now because that’s your first step.

 However, that doesn’t change the fact that you still need boots on the ground to market your small business.